glouw/rr/README.md

     }
     ret 0;
 }
 ```

-A queue of maps can be sorted and searched:
+A queue of maps can be sorted and searched with a minor
+adjustment to the Comparison and Difference functions:

 ```
 Comp(a, b) { ret a.key < b.key; }